chchyq/chchyq.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Erica, a senior undergraduate student majoring in information security in School of Computer Science and Engineering, South China University of Technology.
+My name is Erica, a graduate student majoring in computer science and technology in School of Computer Science and Engineering, South China University of Technology.

 Life
 ======